Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 <output>...output telling us which tools are being installed...</output>
 </pre>

-This will install a number of additional tools, and create a `bower_components` directory in the root of your working tree, containing all the Origami modules you've listed in your `bower.json` file.
+This will install a number of additional tools, and create a `bower_components`directory in the root of your working tree, containing all the Origami modules you've listed in your `bower.json` file.

+It will also create a `node_modules` directory in the root of your working tree, containing [origami-build-tools](https://github.com/Financial-Times/origami-build-tools) and [gulp](http://gulpjs.com), which is all you need to run the build process.

 Now bundle it all together.
 This is done in one of two ways depending on whether you are using Gulp or not.